crisp-im/crisp-status-local/README.md

 ### Run

-If you installed Crisp Status Local from packages (which is recommended), you can start Crisp Status Local as such:

-`service crisp-status-local start`

-Otherwise, Crisp Status Local can be run as such:
+Crisp Status Local can be run as such:

 `./crisp-status-local -c /path/to/config.cfg`